LivePersonInc/ConversationBuilder-Samples/universal-tile-templates/facebook-templates/fb-button-multiple/README.md

 # Facebook Multiple Buttons

 This template renders a title and three buttons, each with a "link" action type to direct to a distinct URL.
+More information on Facebook Button Templates can be found in our [developer documentation](https://developers.liveperson.com/facebook-messenger-templates-button-template.html).

 > **Note**: To display these buttons, all URL domains must be whitelisted on the Facebook platform.
 Please see [our documentation](https://developers.liveperson.com/facebook-messenger-templates-introduction.html#facebook-messenger-setup) for guidance on how to whitelist domains in Facebook.